AlturosDestinations/Alturos.Yolo/README.md

 # Alturos.Yolo

-In this project you will find the source code to compile yolo so it can be accessed through C#.
-Also you will find a C# wrapper project with some test programs.
+A C# wrapper project for using [AlexeyAB/darknet](https://github.com/AlexeyAB/darknet) dll project.

 Send an image to [yolo](https://github.com/pjreddie/darknet) and receive the position of the detected objects.
 Our project is meant to return the object-type and -position as processable data.